michal-orsel/playwright-cucumber-report-portal/README.md

 Docker images for Report Portal and WordPress are ready in the test-stack folder.
 The test stack uses a unified docker-compose.yml that includes both Report Portal and WordPress configurations.

-Steps to set up the test stack:
+[Docker](https://www.docker.com/) needs to be installed to set up the testing environment.

+## Setup steps

 1. Navigate to test-stack folder: `cd test-stack`
 2. Start all services: `docker compose up -d`